aseeds10/module11-challenge/README.md

 ## Installation
 1. Clone the repository
 2. Install dependencies (Splinter, Beautiful Soup, Pandas, matplotlib.pyplot)
-3. Create file called "mars_weather.csv" to old dataframe at end of file
+3. Create file called "mars_weather.csv" to be able to hold output dataframe at the end.

 ## Acknowledgments
 - Used Xpert Learning Assistant for assistance debugging.